 Allow for revocation by a written agreement adopted by at least two-thirds of the employees in occupational categories affected by the agreement when it is revoked.
 The revocation is effective only at the beginning of a payroll period.

-Enter the total number of directly tipped employees who worked at the establishment during 2012.
+Enter the total number of directly tipped employees who worked at the establishment during 2015.
 This is the cumulative total of all directly tipped employees who worked at the establishment at any time during the year.
 If you have a large turnover of directly tipped employees, this number may be large.
-Do not use this number to determine if you must file Form 8027.
-Instead, see the Worksheet for Determining Whether To File Form 8027, earlier.
+Don't use this number to determine if you must file Form 8027.
+Instead, see the Worksheet for Determining if You Must File Form 8027 for Calendar Year 2015, earlier.

 Sign your name and include your title.
 Then enter the date signed and the best daytime telephone number where the IRS can reach you, including area code.